 If you receive an unwanted call from someone who claims to be Google or working with Google, feel free to hang up at any time.
 Do not press any key even if the voice recording prompts you to in order to speak with a live person or to be taken off the call list.
 Pressing a key may lead to more unwanted calls.

 Google understands these types of calls can be bothersome.
 We are committed to doing our part to try to put a stop to these calls.
 However, this isn’t always within our control; for example, many of these callers use untraceable phone numbers and other cloaking tactics.

 Help us track calls that falsely associate themselves with Google.
-Contact us directly via our webform and include the following information:
+Report directly via our webform and include the following information:

 - The caller’s company and contact information.